image

 Six steps guide to building a RACI chart

-1. Identify tasks: List all project tasks and milestones in the left column of your chart.
+1. Identify the tasks: List all the tasks and milestones of the project in the left column of the RACI matrix.

-2. Define stakeholders: List all project stakeholders across the top row.
+2. Define the stakeholders: List all the project stakeholders in the top row of the matrix.

-3. Assign roles: For each task, assign R, A, C, or I to each stakeholder.
+3. Assign the roles: For each task, assign one of the four roles (R, A, C, I) to each stakeholder.

-4. Review and refine: Ensure each task has at least one R and only one A.
+4. Review and refine: Check that each task has at least one R and one A, and that there are no conflicts or ambiguities in the assignments.

-5. Validate: Confirm assignments with team members and stakeholders.
+5. Validate: Confirm the RACI matrix with the team members and stakeholders to ensure accuracy and agreement.

-6. Distribute: Share the final RACI matrix with all involved parties.
+6. Distribute: Share the RACI matrix with all the stakeholders and make it accessible for reference and updates.

 Best practices for assigning roles

-• Assign roles based on skills, authority, and availability.
+• Assign roles based on the skills, authority, and availability of the team members, and not just on their positions.

-• Consider the project’s scope and complexity when assigning roles.
+• Consider the scope and complexity of the project when defining the tasks and assigning the roles.

-• Update the RACI matrix as the project evolves or team changes occur.
+• Update the RACI matrix as the project progresses or as changes occur in the team or the tasks.

 Common mistakes to avoid